 Complementing this initiative, the FATF has developed a new e-learning platform for the Global Network membership, and launched its first ever interactive virtual training courses.
 These have helped strengthen the FATF Global Network's understanding of FATF Standards, which will allow officials to more effectively implement them in their jurisdiction, and assist FATF-style regional bodies in conducting mutual evaluations.

-The FATF published a much-anticipated report on the illegal wildlife trade, a major transnational organised crime that generates billions of dollars of criminal proceeds each year.
+The FATF published the much-anticipated report, Money Laundering and the Illegal Wildlife Trade, a major transnational organised crime that generates billions of dollars of criminal proceeds each year.
 The report provides guidance to national authorities and law enforcement agencies on how to coordinate responses to trace the illicit proceeds generated by poachers and traffickers involved in the killing and trade of animals at risk of extinction.
 Working closely with the Duke of Cambridge’s United for Wildlife organisation and other non-profit and private sector partners, the FATF will help jurisdictions focus on financial aspects of this crime, to take the profits out of a criminal trade that has links to modern slavery, narcotics and arms trafficking.